 La La Land by Damien Chazelle

 While over the course of its 55 weeks in release the movie grossed about $500M worldwide and received critics' accolades (even if for all the wrong reasons), a huge part of its audience was actively complaining throughout the entire period about the film's purported flaws.
 Among which were listed: the bad singing/dancing ("and this is a musical!!"), the artificial and pretentious finale, and the general lack of meaning.
-So let's have another look at the organic interplay of the form and content of this work and address all three things mentioned above along the way...
+So let's have another look at the interplay of the form and contents of this work and address all three things mentioned above along the way...

 So this movie is not so much about professional or even personal realization.
 It's about existential one.
 It's about following your dreams in the sense of finding your own path whatever it takes and walking it no matter what.
-About the utmost importance of making this choice and sticking to it to try to get to the essence of what this reality is really all about.
+About the utmost importance of making this choice and sticking to it in attempt to get to what this reality is really all about.
 And a pretty good case can be made that, as far as this kind of path goes, everyone is fundamentally alone.
 But it doesn't mean that communication is hopeless.
 It doesn't mean that it's impossible to establish a genuine contact with another being and help each other in exploring it.
 And that’s what they do in the movie.
 That’s what they acknowledge at the end – each one back on their own journey.
-They find their love and it helps both of them to stay true to their road.
+They find their love and it helps both of them to stay true to their roads.
 And then they both have to let it go to remain so.
-But that love they found, the magical moment they created together is now – and forever and ever – reality too...
+But that love they found, the magical moment they created together is now – and forever and ever – a reality too...

 Which brings us to the ending.
 The ending that, if read so, becomes one of the most devastating, uplifting, overwhelming, and overall beautiful finales I've ever encountered.
 Did Chazelle mean it like that?
 I don’t know.
 Did he do it consciously?
 I don't know.
 But that's the movie I’ve seen.
 A piece of true cinema.
 A really unique experience.
 And one of the best films delivered by this century so far, pure and simple.
 Even if Mr. Chazelle himself would beg to differ...